L.A. Noire: Accolades

 L.A.
 Noire received nominations and awards from gaming publications.
-It was nominated for Best Graphics at the Spike Video Game Awards, losing to Uncharted 3: Drake's Deception.
+It was nominated for Ultimate Game of the Year and Best Action/Adventure at the Golden Joystick Awards, and for Best Graphics at the Spike Video Game Awards.
 The game received nine nominations at the 15th Annual Interactive Achievement Awards, and three at the 12th Game Developers Choice Awards.
 It was nominated for four awards at the 10th Annual Game Audio Network Guild Awards, of which it won Music of the Year.
 Along with Batman: Arkham City, it received the most nominations at the 8th British Academy Games Awards with eight, including Best Game and Performer for Staton; it ultimately won for Original Music.
+Andrew and Simon Hale were nominated for Best Original Score for a Video Game or Interactive Media at the International Film Music Critics Association Awards.
 The game was nominated for four awards by GameSpot, and won Best Atmosphere.
 L.A.
 Noire appeared on some lists of the best games of 2011, including Ars Technica, CNET, CNN, GameSpot, The Guardian, Kotaku Australia, and NPR.
 The game's 2017 re-release was nominated for Best Remake/Remaster from IGN, and for the Freedom Tower Award for Best Remake at the 7th Annual New York Game Awards.
 The VR Case Files was nominated for Best VR Audio at the 16th Annual Game Audio Network Guild Awards.